kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 This will generate a SNR file at a sampling rate of 15 seconds.
 One second data are available if you would like to use them (-rate high).

-If you use the default settings with **quickLook** you will mistakenly think it is not a useful site:
+If you use the default settings with **quickLook** you will mistakenly think it is not a useful site.
+Nearly every single retrieval is set as bad (i.e. it is gray rather than blue):

 <img src=at01_default_qc.png width=600>